Hebo/bungholio/README.md

 # Bungholio

 Monitors Amazon and sends a text when watched products (like TP) become available.
-It will send a text at most once per day per product.
+It will send a Pushover notification at most once per day per product.

 **Note**

-Requires a Twilio account.
+Requires a Pushover account.

 ## Installation

 1. Clone this repo.
 2. `npm install` or `yarn install`
 3. Modify items.json with the name and url of products you want to watch.
-4. Create a .env file with the following Twilio attributes
+4. Create a .env file with the following Pushover attributes

 ```
-accountSid=twilioSid
-authToken=TwilioAuthToken
-twilioFrom='+yourTwilioPhoneNumber'
-twilioTo='+phoneNumberToText'
+PUSHOVER_USER=[your user token]
+PUSHOVER_TOKEN=[your app token]
 ```

 5. Run it

 ```
-   node index.js
+   yarn start
 ```